Earn money by saving money

 What is an online savings account’s typical APY?

-Right now, the average savings account interest rate is 0.21%.3 Online banks tend to offer better than average APYs, somewhere between 0.30% and 0.40%.
-The high-yield Chime Savings Account APY is even more attractive: 2.00% APY1 on deposits.
+Right now, the average savings account interest rate is 0.43%.3 Online banks usually offer better-than-average APYs.
+The high-yield Chime Savings Account stands out with an attractive 2.00% APY1 on deposits.

 How much interest does a savings account earn?